ipercyNC/events/README.md

  ## Tests:
  To run tests:
- * Clone repo as above
+ * Clone repo `git clone https://github.com/ipercyNC/events.git .`
- * Install packages - `pip install -r requirements.txt`
+ * In root dir, install packages - `pip install -r requirements.txt`
  * change the `template.env` file to be only `.env`
  * Populate the `TEST_DB_URL` and `TEST_JWT_SECRET_KEY` values in the .env file
  * Uncomment the `# app = setup_db(app) # Comment out unless needing a fresh setup of the DB` calls in `app.py` so that the local DB can be initialized